Outdoor Odysseys

 Ordnance Survey

-Mainland Britain is probably blessed with the best mapping for walkers in the world and just one look at any Explorer sheet should confirm that.
-It was the Landranger (1:50000) series that got me started but the need to find the exits of fields after entering them drove me to use the slightly more expensive Explorers (1:25000) in their place.
+Mainland Britain is probably blessed with the best mapping for walkers in the world, and just one look at any Explorer sheet should confirm that.
+It was the Landranger (1:50000) series that got me started, but the need to find the exits of fields after entering them drove me to use the slightly more expensive Explorers (1:25000) in their place.
 The standard mapping is far from waterproof, so map cases are a must for those damper days or the more expensive Aqua variants are another option; some of the latter have found their way into my possession.
 There is the OS Maps portal for those wanting to view maps electronically and an annual subscription is less than £20 too.
 A more recent introduction was the offer of an accompanying digital version with every paper map.
 As if all this were not enough, they also get to collect walking ideas for areas like the Cairngorms, Snowdonia and the North York Moors as well as selling GPS devices (with added OS mapping, of course) and related items in their store.

 Ordnance Survey of Northern Ireland

-Pick up one of their Discoverer 1:50000 maps and you’ll be surprised how like their OSi Discovery counterparts they are; in fact, the similarities are eerie.
+Pick up one of their Discoverer 1:50000 maps, and you’ll be surprised how like their OSi Discovery counterparts they are; in fact, the similarities are eerie.
 That’s not to say that there aren’t differences because my copy of the Mourne Mountains sheet has a townland map on the back of it (addresses in Ireland can feature this designation as well as the nearest village/town and county).
 Though no longer a distinct organisation, the trading name will continue, and digital mapping provision is part of their remit too.

 Pease Press